sembr/specification/README.md

 [reStructuredText][restructuredtext], and
 [AsciiDoc][asciidoc],
 join consecutive lines with a space.
-This is also true of conventional markup languages like HTML and XML in most contexts.
+Conventional markup languages like HTML and XML exhibit a similar behavior in particular contexts.
 This behavior allows line breaks to be used as semantic delimiters, making prose easier to author, edit, and read in source --- without affecting the rendered output.